slaibyh/iweinman/feedback.md

 ## Mar 9
 You have a solid start on the projectile motion problem in python, but there are a few problems.
 1) The program `projectile` works for the initial h of zero, but not for any other height.
 2) You have a big problem with what your conversion programs are returning to `projectile` to use in the `sin` function on line 16 and 17 of that program.
 3) and don't forget to use a jupyter notebook to call this function when you're done.
+## Mar 16
+I think that you ironed out the issues in the projectile function, now you just need to use a jupyter notebook to call the function.